Wayne County 4-H Sheep Department

 Sheep Outstanding Record Books

-- The Outstanding Record Book Awards are designed to recognize youth that take time to thoroughly complete their records books adding in details and financial, feed, and health records from throughout the entire project including final market auction price and calculating their profit or loss for those taking market projects.
-Youth wishing to have their record books judged should turn them in to the Extension Office by September 27th.
+- The Outstanding Record Book Awards are designed to recognize youth who take time to thoroughly complete their record books, adding in details and financial, feed, and health records from throughout the entire project, including final market auction price and calculating their profit or loss for those taking market projects.
+Youth wishing to have their record books judged should turn them in to the Extension Office by October 2, 2026.
 Awards are presented at the Fall 4-H Recognition Banquet.

 - Breeding Sheep Outstanding Record Book Award Rubric